 Research shows that five components that need to be present in every high level off-season tennis program are stretching, agility, cardiovascular endurance, strength, and sport-specific skill development.
 My study analyzed player perception of the five main components of off-season strength and condition in tennis by using a likert-scale analysis of 20 male and female Division III tennis student-athletes.
 I also interviewed 2 male and 2 female tennis student-athletes who participated in our off-season strength and conditioning program to look at perceptions and efficacy of our current program.
 Results indicated that the student-athlete either agreed or strongly agreed that the five main components should be present in our off-season program and indicated an adequate amount of time to be spent per week in minutes on those five components.
 Interviews uncovered that the off-season program improved their mental and physical tennis ability but didn't interfere with other responsibilities and activities.

 Henning, Jonathan Robert, "Finding an appropriate balance in off-season strength and conditioning for Division III tennis student-athletes: player perception analysis of off-season strength and conditioning" (2012).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2458.